-Abstract: This paper studies access to care as an equilibrium outcome of a market without prices.
-I estimate an empirical matching model where patients match with physicians, using data from the Northern Ontario primary care market.
-In the model, the market is cleared by a non-price mechanism: the effort it takes to find a physician.
-The estimated model is used to study the distribution and determinants of access to care and to evaluate the effectiveness of policy remedies.
+Abstract: This paper studies consumer access to medical care as an equilibrium outcome of a market without prices.
+I use data from the Northern Ontario primary care market to estimate an empirical matching model where patients match with physicians.
+The market is cleared by a non-price mechanism: the effort it takes to find a physician.
+I use the model to study the distribution and determinants of access to care and to evaluate the effectiveness of policy remedies.
 I find that access to care is low and unevenly distributed.
-I estimate that 26% of patients who would see a physician in a full access environment do not receive care in 2014.
-Physicians discriminate in favor of patients with higher expected utilization, thereby increasing access to care for older and sicker patients while decreasing access to care for younger and healthier patients.
-The estimated model is used to study two policies: grants to incentivize physicians to practice in low-access areas and a physician payment reform.
+26% of patients who would see a physician in a full access environment do not receive care in 2014.
+The issue is particularly acute in rural areas.
+Further, physicians discriminate in favor of patients with higher expected utilization, thereby increasing access for older and sicker patients while decreasing access for younger and healthier patients.
+The estimated model is used to evaluate two policies: grants to incentivize physicians to practice in low-access areas and a payment reform that provided incentives for physicians to increase the numbers of patients on their books.
+While both policies are partially successful, the model suggests potential improvements.